-Eat nutritious food, stay hydrated with water, exercise, sleep.
+Eat nutritious food, stay hydrated with water, stay active, get adequate sleep.

 Stop smoking/vaping now.
 Get help at No Butts.

 Care for your mental health.
 Take time to socialize remotely with friends and family.
 For more support, reach out to Counseling and Psychological Services at Sonoma State University or contact email@example.com.

 What do I do if I feel sick?

 If the illness is severe, you would like testing for COVID 19, or you have concerns or questions, call your personal healthcare provider or the Student Health Center at 707-664-2921 for advice.
 Do not go to the Student Health Center, an urgent care clinic or an emergency department without calling first.
 By calling ahead, it will allow the provider to prepare for your arrival.
 Do not call 911 or go to an emergency department unless you are having severe symptoms.

 See the CDC recommendations: What to Do if You Are Sick.